puppala2/Python_IBM/README.md

 # Python_IBM
-Python project by IBM using coursera
+Python project by IBM using coursera.